tomtyiu/SentinelShieldAI/SecureGroq/README.md

-# Secure Groq LLM Chatbot
+# Safe / Secure Groq LLM Chatbot

 This repository contains a Python script that utilizes the Groq model from the Llama Index to create a secure and ethical chatbot.
 The chatbot ensures that user inputs comply with defined guardrails, promoting safe and respectful interactions.